-ACCJC Accreditation Standard III.D.15
+ACCJC Accreditation Standard 3

-A program of financial aid to students will be provided, which may include, but is not limited to, scholarships, grants, loans, and work study programs.
+A program of financial aid to students will be provided, which may include, but is not limited to, scholarships, grants, loans, and work study, and employment programs.

 All financial aid programs will adhere to guidelines, procedures, and standards issued by the funding agency, and will incorporate federal, state, and other applicable regulatory requirements.